-The largest non-continental island, 80% covered with a permanent icecap, the coastal regions are covered with snow seasonally but were green enough in the summer months for Erik the Red to give it its name in the 10th century to encourage settlers.
+Greenland is the largest non-continental island, 80% covered with a permanent icecap.
+The coastal regions are covered with snow seasonally but were green enough in summer for Erik the Red to give the name in the 10th century to encourage settlers.

 Greenland lies almost entirely in the Arctic Circle, it stretches to within 713km (443 miles) of the North Pole.